stassop/ReactNativeTodo/README.md

 You can find the app here: https://github.com/stassop/reactnativetesting

-To run the app and tests:
+Clone the repo and run:

 ```
 npm install